Update March 2020

 This promotes better maneurverability as it gives the mower much more freedom and allows it to make turns with ease.
 Making it perfect for complex gardens.

-The RX12u mower is powered by a Lead Acid battery and electrical motor to produce between 90 – 120 minutes of mowing time.
+The RX12u mower is powered by a Lead Acid battery and electrical motor to produce between 90 to 120 minutes of mowing time.

 For such a small mower this is pretty good and it should finish your lawn within this time, however it has a downside…

-If it doesn’t finish the lawn in time then you could be left waiting up to 20 HOURS for it to fully recharge.
+If it doesn’t finish the lawn in this time then you could be left waiting up to 16 to 20 HOURS for it to fully recharge.
+This is due to the mower being fitted with the older Lead Acid battery.

-Considering the size of lawn it’s designed for the RX12u shouldn’t have a problem finishing lawn in one go but I have to say I was a little shocked when I seen this.
+Considering the size of lawn it’s designed for the RX12u shouldn’t have a problem finishing your lawn in one go, but I have to say I was a little shocked when I saw this.

 The reason behind such a poor charging time will be the fact that the mower makes use of a Lead Acid battery, these are less efficient than the much more common Lithium-Ion battery seen in all robomowers (or at least all the ones I’ve seen anyway).